R-Morgan/NGramCrackers/README.md

  - Bigram Mutual Information calculation CLI integration
  - More concide argument handling case statement.
 This involves moving the behaviour of each case into their own functions.
+ - Test module with various types of text that are known to work with the current version of NGC

 ### Version 0.2.9 -- Definition
  - Metadata analytics